What are lab-grown diamonds?

 There are a few methods used to create lab-grown diamonds.
 Typically, lab-grown diamonds start with a tiny lab diamond, like a seed.
 The seeds are placed in a chamber called a plasma reactor (in the case of CVD synthesis) or a large mechanical press (if manufactured by HPHT).
 Then, depending on the technology used, some combination of heat, pressure and a carbon source are used to make the crystals grow, layer by layer.

-The seeds act as a template for a lattice of carbon to grow layer by layer over the course of a few days.
+The seeds act as a template for a lattice of carbon to a grow layer by layer over the course of a few days.

 In nature, it takes millions of years for diamonds to form.
 In a lab, we can grow a one carat stone in about two weeks.

 The process sounds simple, but it has taken our scientists thousands of hours to refine the process and create the perfect Lightbox shades of light pink and blue every time.

 While they may look similar, diamond simulants (like cubic zirconia) are chemically not diamonds at all.
 They're completely different gems and materials.
 On the other hand, lab-grown diamonds are chemically the same as natural diamonds, but their creation process is sped up by science.

 - Moissanite is a completely different gem, that tends to be less expensive than a diamond.
 It started out as a naturally occurring mineral, but natural supply wasn’t enough to make even the smallest pieces of jewelry.

-Cubic zirconia was created to be a less expensive alternative to diamonds.
+- Cubic zirconia was created to be a less expensive alternative to diamonds.
 It’s chemically completely different, not as hard and lacks the same sparkle.